FragozoLeonardo/FragozoLeonardo/readme.md

 **Full Stack Ruby on Rails Developer | Lifelong Learner**

-Currently enhancing my skills through [Go Rails](https://gorails.com/) and pursuing an MBA specialized in Ruby on Rails at [MBA on Rails](https://mbaonrails.com.br/).
+Currently pursuing an MBA specialized in Ruby on Rails at [MBA on Rails](https://mbaonrails.com.br/).
-Completed the Ruby on Rails track at The Odin Project ([projects here](https://github.com/FragozoLeonardo?tab=repositories)).

 My current focus is on **web development with Ruby on Rails** and **learning the Japanese language**.